-No experience working in or with government?
+- No experience working in or with government?
 Great!
 We're not looking for that.
-The Congressional Innovation Fellowship is an opportunity to expose technology leaders like you to Capitol Hill.
+The Congressional Innovation Scholars program is an opportunity to expose technology leaders like you to Capitol Hill.
 It is first and foremost and educational experience, giving you a one-of-its-kind education into how Congress and the government works.

 The first set of Congressional Innovation Fellows served with two of the most influential members of Congress—Rep. Sander Levin (D-Mich.), former Ranking Member on the House Committee on Ways and Means, and Rep. Jason Chaffetz (R-Utah), former Chairman of the House Oversight Committee—and shaped the conversation on issues ranging from modernizing healthcare with technology to the Apple/FBI encryption debate.

-The second set of Congressional Innovation Fellows are serving in bipartisan placements in the U.S. Senate.
-The fellows are working for Senator Brian Schatz (D-Hawaii), Ranking Member of the Communications, Technology, Innovation, and the Internet Subcommittee on the Senate Committee on Commerce, Science, & Transportation; Senator Ron Wyden (D-Ore.), Ranking Member of the Senate Committee on Finance; and Senator Ron Johnson (R-Wis.), Chairman of the Senate Homeland Security and Governmental Affairs Committee.
+The second set of Congressional Innovation Fellows served in bipartisan placements in the U.S. Senate.
+The fellows have had the opportunity to work for Senator Brian Schatz (D-Hawaii), Ranking Member of the Communications, Technology, Innovation, and the Internet Subcommittee; Senator Ron Wyden (D-Oregon), Ranking Member of the Senate Committee on Finance; and Senator Ron Johnson (R-Wisc.), Chairman of the Senate Homeland Security and Governmental Affairs Committee.
 In these placements, the second class of Congressional Innovation Fellows are tackling issues from emerging technology and its impact on the United States’ economy to cybersecurity protocol in the legislative and executive branches.

 TechCongress values an inclusive and diverse workplace.
 We are an equal opportunity employer committed to hiring a diverse workforce at all levels of the organization thereby creating a culture that allows us to better serve our clientele, our employees, and our communities.
 We value and encourage the contributions of our employees and fellows and strive to create an environment where everyone can reach their full potential and drive outstanding results.
 All qualified applicants will receive consideration without regard to race, national origin, age, sex, religion, disability, sexual orientation, marital status, veteran status, gender identity or expression, or any other basis protected by local, state, or federal law.
 This policy applies with regard to all aspects of one’s employment and fellowship, including hiring, transfer, promotion, compensation, eligibility for benefits, and termination.